course-details-portlet

 Course materials

-Curriculum, compendium, and other material will be published on Blackboard at the start of the semester.
+Curriculum, compendium, and other material will be published on a digital platform at the beginning of the semester.

 Credit reductions